 do, about this split--but it's simply not true.
 Borderline personalities

-those come-here/go-away cycles in the relationship!
-Sustainable
+with all those annoying come-here/go-away cycles in the relationship!

-neither can pain.
+with BPD--and neither can pain.

 now, your real drama unfolds.
 She may suddenly "want to

 having an adult conversation, without an act of congress!
 This has

 you thinking; Gee, maybe she really 'gets it' now, and there's a